UPPMAX/HPC-python/docs/common/use_tarball.rst

 This step only applies if your HPC cluster uses a project folder.
 Skip this step if your HPC cluster does not use project folders.

-.. admonition:: Forgot of your HPC cluster uses a project folder?
+.. admonition:: Forgot if your HPC cluster uses a project folder?
     :class: dropdown

     In that case, do the rest of this step.
 You'll find out